LimberDuck/limberduck.org/docs/index.rst

          :align: left
          :target: tools/nessus-file-reader

-      This is a python module that allows you to quickly parse nessus files containing the results of scans performed by using *Nessus* or *Tenable.sc* by © Tenable, Inc. used for |VA| [2]_ process.
+      This is a |CLI| tool and python module that allows you to quickly parse nessus files containing the results of scans performed by using *Nessus* or *Tenable.sc* by © Tenable, Inc. used for |VA| [2]_ process.